vnikoghosyan/terraform_module_create_vm_in_vshere/README.md

+# Terraform Module for creating Virtual Machines in vSphere.

 # Kubernetes Environment Setup with Terraform and Ansible

 This project provides a comprehensive guide to setting up a Kubernetes environment using Terraform to create VMs in vSphere and Ansible for configuration management.
 It includes instructions for installing necessary tools, configuring the cluster, and deploying applications.